bwireman/delay/README.md

 ## More info

 The result of `delay_effect` is really just a first class function with a nice API wrapper.
-It isn't executed until put through one of `run/1`, `drain/1` or `fallthrough/1`.
+It isn't executed until put through one of `run/1`, `drain/1`, `fallthrough/1` or one of the other functions in order to execute a delayed effect.
 And can be called as many times as you want.

 ```gleam
 import gleam/io